TWAIN CRESCENT FILLER COLLECTION

-You'll notice a price differential between the Black chased version and the other three (click here to read Conklin's description of their chased models).
+You'll notice a price differential between the Black chased version and the other four (click here to read Conklin's description of their chased models).
 In addition to the chasing of the black model -- the yellow gold-plating of the clip, capband and crescent have been replaced with a rose gold-plating -- providing for an even more distinctive pen.
 The subtle difference can be seen here, with the Black chased version side-by-side with the Mocha.
 Notice also the Conklin rocker clip, which is certainly one of the most recognizable and copied in fountain pen history (the engraving leaves little doubt as to the manufacturer).

 The cap band and crescent bar are adorned with 'Conklin'.